Please click on the below link to read this article in Hindi:

 These processes are carried out in the hank dyeing manually or mechanical hank dyeing machine.
 The yarn hanks are loaded into the machine.
-The hanks are hung upon the rotating cylinders.
+The hanks are hung up on the rotating cylinders.
 The required water level is maintained in the colour and chemical trough.
-Now, the required chemicals liquor is prepared in the side tank step by step and dosing of each liquor is done one by one according to the process.
+Now, the required chemicals liquor is prepared in the side tank step by step and the dosing of each liquor is done one by one according to the process.

 Structure and working of hank dyeing machine:

 The basic structure of the semi-automatic hank dyeing machine is given below:

 Colour and chemicals trough: